Trung28899/NodeJS-Dynamic-Content/README.txt

         time, you don't want to share data for all like this.

-        - See routes/admin.js for how to set up and export
+        - See routes/admin.j s for how to set up and export
         - See routes/shop.js for how to import and use it